Fashioning a Nation: German Identity and Industry, 1914-1945

 The exhibit consists of 16 free-standing panels measuring 8’ by 3' each.
 The panels must be arranged in chronological order according to the number on the reverse side of each panel.

 As travel expenses will vary depending on location, distance, and availability the Georgia Commission on the Holocaust is unable to provide an estimate until booking negotiations begin with the host.
-The Borrower must pay the invoiced amount in full prior to the start date of the approved loan period.

-No admission fee may be charged to the public to view the exhibit unless the Host has a standard admission in place at the facility.
+No admission fee may be charged to the public to view the exhibit unless the host has a standard admission in place at the facility.